leeweiming3/tp/docs/DeveloperGuide.md

 4. Currently, the UI may appear to be too small without resizing to full screen.
 Hence, we plan to increase default UI size to enhance the UI.
 5. Currently, if no details are changed from an edit, the edit operation would go through with a success message.
 As editing without changing details is likely unintentional, we intend to add a message to inform the user that no details has been changed from the edit.
 6. Currently, we can add duplicate tags to a candidate without any errors, and only one of the duplicate tags would be added to the candidate.
 We intend to add a message informing the user that they are adding duplicate tags.
-7. Currently, tags only supports alphanumeric characters, which means that whitespaces are not supported.
+7. Currently, tags only support alphanumeric characters, which means that whitespaces are not supported.
 We intend to support tags with multiple words by relaxing the constraints of the tag to allow for whitespaces.
 8. Currently, Hirehub does not support wrapping of tags.
 We intend to fix this in the future.